-- (1) This rule only applies to home finance brokers and lenders. - (2) In addition to requirements under the minimum criteria for licensing, a licensee must always maintain insurance cover which is commensurate with the size and nature of its business activities.
+- (1) This rule $\underline{\text{only}}$ applies to $\underline{}$ - (a) Brokers and advisers of home finance and home reversion finance brokers; and - (b) Providers of home finance and home reversion finance lenders. - (2) In addition to requirements under the minimum criteria for licensing, a licensee must always maintain insurance cover which is commensurate with the size and nature of its business activities.
 Cover must include professional indemnity insurance ("PII") and insurance against employee dishonesty or fraud.